 If you’re looking at having a security system professionally installed, you’ve likely heard the terms security system installer, systems integrator, and systems monitor or monitoring company.
 All three refer to professional security companies that will help keep you and your home or business safe.
 But’s what the difference between the three?
-And how do they work together to do this?
+And how do they work together to provide commercial security?
 Keep reading to learn more.

 Security System Installer

-A security system installer is a professional security installation company that installs security systems, burglar alarms and CCTV surveillance systems – and that’s pretty much it.
+A security system installer is a professional security installation company that installs security systems, burglar alarms, CCTV surveillance systems, door access systems, and commercial intercom system parts – and that’s pretty much it.
 They are professionals with the knowledge and know-how to assess your property, determine how many cameras or alarms you need, how to install wiring properly, etc, and then install them, using the latest in security technology.

 But that’s about the extent to which a security system installer will go.
-Further security needs, such as finding and installing compatible systems, video and alarm that work together, or monitoring, will not be part of their service.
+Further security needs, such as finding and installing compatible systems, combined alarm and security camera service, or monitoring, will not be part of their service.

-Security System Integrators, on the other hand, specialize in creating entire, integrated security systems consisting of burglar alarms, video surveillance cameras, and access control systems, ensuring compatibility between components.
+Security System Integrators, on the other hand, specialize in creating entire, integrated security systems consisting of burglar alarms, video surveillance cameras, card reader door lock systems, and other access control systems, ensuring compatibility between components.

-System integrators will often modify or customize products and technologies to fit the security solution they’ve engineered, providing the latest in security technologies and products to ensure best performance.
-They will also usually complete full-service maintenance and upgrades over the security system’s lifespan.
+Security integrators will often modify or customize products and technologies to fit the security solution they’ve engineered, providing the latest in security technologies and products to ensure best performance.
+They will also usually complete full-service maintenance and upgrades over the lifetime of the building security system.
 When new components, cameras or alarms need to be upgraded or installed, system integrators will ensure each part is compatible, fits into the overall system, and complete any custom-engineering required for full compatibility.

 What About Monitoring Companies?